paradisec-archive/PARADISEC_workflows/04_standard_formats.md

 * If you can, select the .mp4 (H.264) recording format with Advanced Audio Coding (AAC).
 This is a standard format and is well supported.
 * Record progressive formatted video (p), rather than interlaced (i)
 * A good resolution setting is the **full HD** setting of **1080p**: WIDTH 1920 pixels x HEIGHT 1080 pixels.
 This gives you the aspect ratio of 16:9.
-Other settings include: a **mid-range** definition would be **720p**: 1280x720 and also a 16:9 aspect ratio.
-A **standard** definition resolution setting would be **480p**: 640x480 with the aspect ratio of 4:3.
+Other settings include: a **mid-range** definition of **720p**: 1280x720 with a 16:9 aspect ratio.
+A **standard** definition resolution of **480p**: 640x480 with the aspect ratio of 4:3.
-* Avoid using 50 or 60 frames per second (fps) unless you are intentionally wanting to create a slow-motion effect; you could also have difficulty syncing audio from external audio recorders if you use 50 or 60 fps.
+* Avoid using 50 or 60 frames per second (fps) unless you are intentionally wanting to create a slow-motion effect.
 A good setting would be 25 or 30 fps for something that looks like broadcast TV, 24 fps for a more cinematic look.
 50 or 60 fps will look hyper-realistic (the soap opera effect).
+You could also have difficulty syncing audio from external audio recorders if you use 50 or 60 fps.
 * Use external microphones for increased quality.
 Wireless lapel mics or hyper-directional "shotgun" video mics can get you "closer" to the sound and you can add wind protection to those
 * Avoid surround-sound audio settings for the camera.
 This will add unecessary audio tracks and will introduce problems for later processing.
+* Try to avoid recording a video that is longer than 1 hour.
+This will avoid having a file that is too large to easily use whilst in the field.
+Also, when transcoding to archival formats, your file may become too large to archive without segmenting into smaller chunks.
+Having recording sessions last no more than 1 hour will also allow you to have breaks for you and your consultants, avoiding task fatigue.
 <br>
 <br>
 <hr style="border:1px solid grey">